mittko/PojarprotektAPI/README.md

 Now start/adjust the service in the Windows services control panel.

 # CREATE EMPTY DB FROM EXISTING DATABASE SCHEMA
+1. CREATE SQL SCRIPT from exisitng database: execute in cmd -> dblook -d 'jdbc:derby:c:\temp\db\FAQ\db' -z myschema -o lars.sql

-1.open cmd type ij and press enter
+2. open cmd type ij and press enter

-2. establish connection and create database if not exist (create = true; must to be added): connect to embedded db  'jdbc:derby:D:/NEWDB;create=true';
+3. establish connection and create database if not exist (create = true; must to be added): connect to embedded db  connect 'jdbc:derby:D:/NEWDB;create=true';
-connect to network db 'jdbc:derby://127.0.0.1:1527/NEWDB:/RealDB';
+connect to network db connect 'jdbc:derby://127.0.0.1:1527/NEWDB;create=true';

-3. run command to create install.sql file from every existing database (use dblook utility) for example -> dblook -d 'jdbc:derby:D:/RealDB'; -z APP -o install.sql;
+4. run command to create install.sql file from every existing database (use dblook utility) for example -> dblook -d 'jdbc:derby:D:/RealDB'; -z APP -o install.sql;

-4. type run 'install.sql';
+5. type run 'install.sql'; (VERY IMPORTANT ij always expected ; for end of command)

 # Connect to database from multiple clients
 you cannot share Derby DB files among multiple JVMs.
 The first JVM to create or connect to existing DB will lock the files to itself so that no data corruption can occur.